District of Columbia home rule

-District of Columbia home rule is Washington, D.C. residents' ability to govern their local affairs.
-As the federal capital, the Constitution grants the United States Congress exclusive jurisdiction over the District in "all cases whatsoever".
+District of Columbia home rule is the District of Columbia residents' ability to govern their local affairs.
+The District is the federal capital; as such, the Constitution grants the United States Congress exclusive jurisdiction over the District in "all cases whatsoever".

-At certain times, and presently since 1973, Congress has allowed certain powers of government to be carried out by locally elected officials.
-However, Congress maintains the power to overturn local laws and exercises greater oversight of the city than exists for any U.S. state.
-Furthermore, the District's elected government exists at the pleasure of Congress and could theoretically be revoked at any time.
+Before 1874 and since 1973, Congress has allowed certain powers of government to be carried out by locally elected officials.
+However, Congress maintains the power to overturn local laws and exercises greater oversight of the district than exists for any U.S. state.
+Furthermore, the District's elected government exists under the grace of Congress and could theoretically be revoked at any time.

 A separate yet related controversy is the District's lack of voting representation in Congress.
-The city's unique status creates a situation where D.C. residents have neither complete control over their local government nor voting representation in the body with complete control.
+The district's unique status creates a situation where District of Columbia residents have neither complete control over their local government nor voting representation in the body with complete control.

-In 2015, D.C. became a member of the Unrepresented Nations and Peoples Organization.
+In 2015, Washington, D.C. became a member of the Unrepresented Nations and Peoples Organization.